DataStax-Examples/getting-started-with-astra-python/README.md

 <!--- STARTEXCLUDE --->
-# Getting Started with Apache Cassandra™ and Python using DataStax Astra
+# Getting Started with Apache Cassandra™ and Python using DataStax Astra DB
 *50 minutes, Intermediate, [Start Building](https://github.com/DataStax-Examples/getting-started-with-astra-python#prerequisites)*

-This sample Python backend provides a REST API service that is used with the [Getting Started with Astra UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui) to show a simple example of how to connect to and query DataStax Astra databases.
+This sample Python backend provides a REST API service that is used with the [Getting Started with Astra UI](https://github.com/DataStax-Examples/getting-started-with-astra-ui) to show a simple example of how to connect to and query DataStax Astra DBs.
 <!--- ENDEXCLUDE --->